mjavason/Task-Manager-API/README.md

 ## Contributing

-Contributions to the Event Ticketing API are welcome!
+Contributions to the API are welcome!
 If you'd like to contribute:

 1. Fork the project on GitHub.